The Taiji-TianQin-LISA network: Precisely measuring the Hubble constant using both bright and dark sirens

 The GW detectors will be greatly developed in the next decades.
 For the detection of GWs in the frequency band of several hundred (up to several thousand) hertzs, we will have the third-generation ground-based GW detectors, e.g., the Cosmic Explorer \cite{LIGOScientific:2016wof} and the Einstein Telescope \cite{Punturo:2010zz}, which are one order of magnitude more sensitive than the current GW detectors.
 They are expected to detect standard sirens with redshifts mainly distributed at $z<3$ \cite{Evans:2021gyd}.
-The cosmological parameter estimations using the future standard sirens detected by the third-generation GW detectors have been forecasted in e.g., Refs.~\cite{Jin:2020hmc,Yu:2021nvx,Belgacem:2019tbw,Safarzadeh:2019pis,Zhang:2019ple,Zhang:2018byx,Zhang:2019loq}.
+The cosmological parameter estimations using the future standard sirens detected by the third-generation GW detectors have been forecasted in, e.g. Refs.~\cite{Jin:2020hmc,Yu:2021nvx,Belgacem:2019tbw,Safarzadeh:2019pis,Zhang:2019ple,Zhang:2018byx,Zhang:2019loq}.

 {GW standard sirens are expected to play a pivotal role in future cosmological research.
 However, alongside GW standard sirens, there are several other highly promising cosmological tools, such as fast radio bursts and 21 cm intensity mapping.
 Recent discussion on cosmological parameter estimations using these promising tools can be found in, e.g., Refs.~\cite{Li:2017mek,Walters:2017afr,SKA:2018ckk,Dai:2023,Zhang:2021yof,Liu:2019jka,Wu:2021vfz,Zhang:2023gye,Zhao:2022bpd,Wu:2022jkf,Chen:2022,Qiu:2021cww,Zhang:2021yof,Zhao:2020ole,Gao:2022ifq}.}